 Terry Smith was our Wardrobe Master who must have had an annoying day if gas had been leaking into his bus.
 He was the distinctive man with curly red hair and strong, freckled arms in charge of our costumes.
 Goodness knows where he laundered them.
 Terry went on to work on some amazing costume dramas, movies that included Chariots of Fire, Lady Jane, Willow and Restoration.
 Mum’s tame otter Bee was auditioned to be in Willow.
 I’ve written about it in my book Funnily Enough.
 Mum was most indignant becasue they wanted her otter to wear a tutu.
 She didn’t know that Terry Smith was to be the Wardrobe Assistant.
 It might have made a difference.
 Instead they featured Val Kilmer in dialogue with a possum.

 Actors are warned: ‘Never work with children or animals’.
-This is because they come across so well that their own performance won’t be noticed.
+This was originally coined because they can come across so well that an actor’s performance won’t be noticed.

 ‘I’d grown up with animals and love working with them.
 My family keep tame otters and filming wildlife sequences – handling creatures from adders to elephants – has always been part of my life.
 Making the zoo vet drama series with grat apes and big cats was fascinating .
 The best ting about working on Eastenders was that I was re-united with Little Willie, the pug dog that we had bought to play William, the hero of Coot Club.’